Bitcoin Price Prediction: How Much Will BTC Be Worth In 2021 And Beyond?

 At the Dawn of Bitcoin

-BTC Price Fluctuations in 2011-2012
+Price Fluctuations in 2011-2012

-As expected, the increased volatility of bitcoin in the summer of 2011 was accompanied by a negative news background.
 On June 19, the Mt.Gox crypto exchange was hacked, as a result of which hackers stole and made publicly available data from more than 61 thousand exchange customers.

-For the next year and a half, the price of bitcoin was in the accumulation stage with a gradual increase to $14.
+For the next year and a half, the price was in the accumulation stage with a gradual increase to $14.
 The only serious depreciation during this period (from $16 to $7) occurred in August 2012.

 Bitcoin in 2013-2016

-In early January 2015, the Bitstamp crypto exchange announced the hacking and theft of 19 thousand BTC.
-At this point, the Bitcoin rate drops to $170, but after the resumption of the work of the exchange, it begins to recover, reaching $300 in late January.
+In early January 2015, the Bitstamp crypto exchange announced the hacking and theft of 19 thousand ₿.
+At this point, the rate drops to $170, but after the resumption of the work of the exchange, it begins to recover, reaching $300 in late January.
 Then begins a long period of consolidation in the range of $200-300.

-Then, by the end of the year, steady growth is observed at up to $1000.
+Then, by the end of the year, steady growth is observed at up to $1,000.

 Bull Run in 2017

-In early January 2017, the cost of bitcoin for the first time since the end of 2013 reaches $1,150 but then falls to $750 during the week.
-By mid-March, the course is storming new heights, briefly reaching $1300-1350.
-By the end of March, the price of BTC drops to $900, but within a month it finally breaks the level of $1350.
-In the last weeks of May, bitcoin is trading at $2,500-2,600, then adjusted to $1,800, so that in the first decade of June it comes close to $3,000.
+In early January 2017, the cost for the first time since the end of 2013 reached $1,150 but then fell to $750 during the week.
+By mid-March, the course is storming heights, briefly reaching $1,300-1,350.
+By the end of March, the price of BTC drops to $900, but within a month, it finally breaks the level of $1,350.
+In the last weeks of May, the coin is trading at $2,500-2,600, then adjusted to $1,800, so that in the first decade of June, it comes close to $3,000.